 In 2011, she responded to the Lord’s call and joined a short-term missions team to Sierra Leone.
 God softened Sheree’s heart to view poverty in a new light during this time.
 While physical poverty may be easily recognized, the need to address spiritual poverty may be greater.
 Her heart for the women and children she met dramatically changed her life view and she was hungry to stay involved with Women of Hope and utilize her professional experience to serve.

 Sheree and her husband, Johnny reside in the Seattle area.
 They share a love for the outdoors, adventure, and time with family and friends.
 As a couple, their heart is to love others and share generously.

-Shelley Welch is a Partnership and Advocacy Executive.
+Shelley Welch is a Senior Manager of Community Resources at WINGS Program, Inc. – the largest domestic violence housing agency in Illinois.
 With an MA in Intercultural Studies and Missions, she served on and led several short-term mission trips in Eastern Europe, Africa, the Middle East, and the Caribbean.
 While working on her MA, Shelley worked at a church in the suburbs of Chicago organizing, training, and leading short-term mission trips.
 She has also served a three-year term on the mission field in Kenya, Africa, working with street children, as well as at a church in California as a Children’s Ministry Director.
 In addition, her experience and skills continue to be used on several boards and leadership teams.